Igalia/wpewebkit.org/about/supported-hardware.md

 permalink: /about/supported-hardware.html
 ---

 WPE is currently running on a wide range of hardware.

-This page list configurations which are known to work sorted by manufacturer:
+This page lists configurations which are known to work, sorted by manufacturer:

 [[toc]]

-Note that this list is not exhaustive, reports of unlisted configurations are welcome.
+Note that this list is not exhaustive.
+Reports of unlisted configurations are welcome.

 ### NXP